usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/CompareWithOtherParadigms/ASFPlusSDF/ASFPlusSDF.md

 *  Rascal has native support for traversals, instead of the add-on it used to be in ASF+SDF.
 The visit statement is comparable to a traversal function in ASF+SDF, and is as type-safe as the traversal function, but it is more programmeable.

-*  Instead of accumulator values of traversal functions in ASF+SDF, Rascal simply supports lexically scoped variables that can be updated using assignments.
+*  Instead of accumulator values of traversal functions in ASF+SDF, Rascal supports lexically scoped variables that can be updated using assignments.

 *  Rascal natively supports specific expressions and datatypes for relational calculus, all borrowed directly from RScript.